 Market and Model

-Prices start from around £19,500 for the entry-level 'SE' variant.
-You'll need a further £1,500 to get the mid-range 'SR' variant, while the plusher 'EX' derivative costs from around £22,500 and the ritziest 'Style' derivative is up at nearly £29,000.
-There's also a crossover-themed Jazz Crosstar model, which will set you back from around £24,000 upwards.
+Prices start from around £23,500 for the 'EX' variant.
+You'll need around £26,000 for plusher 'EX Style'-spec.
+There's also a crossover-themed Jazz Crosstar model, which will set you back from around £25,000.
 Across the Jazz range, standard features include adaptive cruise control, lane keep assist and automatic headlights, plus there's 'Apple CarPlay' and 'Android Auto' smartphone-mirroring.
 Black paint will be the default cost-free option while six other paint shades are also available.
 The Crosstar version is exclusively available in two-tone combinations with a gloss-black roof.

 Infotainment and connectivity benefit from a much improved voice command system, the Honda 'Personal Assistant', first seen on the little Honda e.
 This is basically a next-generation voice control system in that it can respond to multiple commands: for instance "OK Honda, find me an Indian restaurant with WiFi and free parking".
 The set-up would then display suitable options on the fascia's central touchscreen before plotting a route to the chosen destination.
 With this car, Honda is also offering the latest version of its Honda+ smartphone app, which includes remote vehicle locking and unlocking, plus 'intelligent geofencing', which alerts an owner if the vehicle breaches a pre-set 'geofence' zone.
 Plus there's the ability to send journey information from the app to the car's navigation system.